ZebraDevs/Mobile_Dimensioning_Samples/Velocity - All Touch TE/README.md

 ## Setup

- 1. Build and install on the TC53/58 the MDIntegration app: https://github.com/ZebraDevs/Mobile_Dimensioning_Samples/tree/main/Java/MDIntegrationApp.
+ 1. Build and install on the TC53/58 the [MDIntegration app](https://github.com/ZebraDevs/Mobile_Dimensioning_Samples/tree/main/Java/MDIntegrationApp).
 This middleware allows velocity to use Zebra Mobile Parcel API.
  2. Copy the profile **velocity-profile-zebra-dimensioning.wldep** attached to this project to the following path of your device: */sdcard/Android/data/com.wavelink.velocity/files/*
  3. Open Velocity app in your device and select "ZebraDimensioning" host profile.
  4. Tap the "Capture Volume" button